 The National Transportation Safety Board (NTSB) recently made a recommendation to ban cell phone use for truck drivers.
 This recommendation would prohibit both hands-free and held-held phone use by those who drive commercial motor vehicles.
 Our Warrensburg, MO, car accident attorneys understand how beneficial this type of ban would be to motorists' safety.
 The National Safety Council is also backing this plan.

 The recommendation comes after an investigation of a fatal accident that happened in March 2010.
-The accident occurred after a truck driver was busted using his cell phone nearly 70 times in the 24-hour period just before the crash.
+The accident occurred after a truck driver was busted using his cell phone nearly 70 times in the 24 hours just before the crash.
 Officials concluded that this distraction was the cause of the accident, which claimed 11 lives.

 The NTSB says that cell phone use by drivers oftentimes cognitively distracts drivers, taking their attention off driving and negatively affecting their behavior and driving skills.
 Both hands-free and hand-held devices have been proven to have this effect on drivers.

 According to the National Safety Council (NSC), about 25 percent of accidents involve a cell phone-using driver.
 According to recent studies, using a cell phone affects a driver's brain so much that the distraction can cause them to miss seeing roughly half of their driving environment.
-In fact, the council made a call for a full-out ban on cell phone use among all drivers back in 2009.
+The council made a call for a full-out ban on cell phone use among all drivers back in 2009.

 "NSC strongly supports the NTSB recommendation for a total ban," said Janet Froetscher, NSC president and CEO.